Oxsomi/core3/docs/oiDL.md

 } DLHeader;

+typedef struct DLExtraInfo {

+	//Identifier to ensure the extension is detected.
+	//0x0 - 0x1FFFFFFF are version headers, others are extensions.
+	U32 extendedMagicNumber;

+	U16 extendedHeader;			//If extensions want to add extra data to the header U16 perEntryExtendedData;	//What to store per entry besides a DataSizeType

+} DLExtraInfo;

 //Final file format; please manually parse the members.
 //Verify if encoding is valid (if string list is used).
 //Verify if everything's in bounds.